-- Revaluation of the Land & Building – For getting the fair market value of building we can take the help of real estate values/ property dealers available in the market.
+- Revaluation of the Land & Building – For getting the fair market value of the building, we can take the help of real estate values/ property dealers available in the market.

 - Plant and Machinery – Forgetting the fair market value of plant and machinery, we can take the help of the supplier.